STANDARDS OF CONDUCT

 D. Using Agency Resources Exclusively for Charitable Purposes

 PPCWNY is a tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
 This status generally requires PPCWNY to engage in only those activities that are within its approved charitable purpose.
-PPCWNY’s primary charitable purpose is to provide comprehensive reproductive and associated health care services in a setting which preserves and protects the essential privacy and rights of each individual.
+PPCWNY is a nonprofit organization that provides reproductive health care to men and women in the Central and Western New York area.
+PPCWNY is licensed by NYS Article 28 of the public health law.
 Employees may not use PPCWNY’s resources to engage in any business activity, even if for PPCWNY’s benefit, that is outside the scope of PPCWNY’s charitable purpose without the approval of the CEO in consultation with counsel.

 E. Ensuring Equal Opportunity for all Patients, Employees and Contractors